justinlee007/CarND-MPC-Project/README.md

 * Call the optimization solver.
 Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
 * Apply the control input to the vehicle.

+The simulator sends position, orientation, velocity and map marker data per loop.
+This data is used (with the above constraint formulas) to compute N predicted states, each having in incrementing *dt*.
+This vector of data, along with cost, is passed into the optimizer.

 ### Optimizer
 The MPC uses an optimizer for the control inputs [δ<sub>1</sub>, a<sub>1</sub>, ..., δ<sub>N−1</sub>, a​<sub>N−1</sub>].
 It finds locally optimal values while keeping the constraints defined by the non-actuator and actuator parameters.